kevinctofel/Gatsby/posts/microsoft-surface-duo-dual-screens-and-dual-personalities.md

 By being more deliberate, say holding the Duo straight up and down when switching from one display to the other in "phone mode", the switch works perfectly, almost every single time.

 Continuing on that deliberateness, I'm not having issues switching between the camera modes either.
 That's something I saw time and again mentioned in reviews or shown in videos.

 In fact, I don't even have the Camera shortcut on either display because double-pressing the power button can open the Camera app.
 And guess what: When you do that in "phone mode", it always opens in selfie mode on the right display.
 Want to switch to regular image mode?
 Twist the Duo around to the back display and the Camera app appears in photo mode.
 I don't even have to double-tap the display to switch screens most of the time when I do this.

+The camera is far better for video conferencing and selfies than for everyday picture taking, by the way.
+It's actually decent in good lighting conditions for most pictures but image quickly deteriorates once lighting diminishes.
+This might be fixable with software but it's worth a mention.

 Let's talk about the gesture navigation that got panned as well.
 I can totally understand why it did but again, by taking time to truly learn the proper places to start a swipe gesture, I'm only seeing a nav problem once, maybe twice per day.
-And generally,that's because the Launcher app is unresponsive.
+And generally, that's because the Launcher app is unresponsive.
 Closing and re-opening the Duo has always fixed that issue for me but c'mon Microsoft: Let's make that Launcher more stable!

 Swiping up from the bottom bezel to open the app drawer seemed to be a problem for many reviewers.
 I'm not surprised because that's not the gesture.
 Instead, starting the upward swipe from the app dock or anywhere in the bottom third of the display brings the Launcher up for me.